faroub/VREPSimEPuck/README.md

 <img src="/pics/dynamics-plot.png" alt="alt text" width="370">

-4. If necessary, change the parameters of the dynamics and rerun the simulation
+4. If necessary, change the parameters of the dynamics and re-run the simulation

 ## Author